mfuhrmeister/nodejs-embedded-mongodb-standalone/README.md

  *  dbpath - db working directory, if different from installation path (optional)
  *
  */

-nems.startMongo('path/to/mongodb/installation', 27017, true, true, 'path/to/db/working/directory')
+If `dbpath` is provided and the directory does not exist, nems creates it before starting `mongod`.

-  .then(function (pid) {
+Note on modern MongoDB versions: `--noprealloc` and `--nojournal` are legacy flags and can be rejected by newer `mongod` binaries.
+If `mongod` reports an unrecognized option for these flags, nems retries startup without them. nems.startMongo('path/to/mongodb/installation', 27017, true, true, 'path/to/db/working/directory') .then(function (pid) {
     // do anything with the returned process id